ropensci/roweb3/content/blog/2026-06-29-editor-tools/index.en.md

 wrap = "sentence"
 ```

-If you set up Positron to format on save, Panache automatically wraps text by sentence everytime you save the file.
+If you set up Positron to format on save, Panache automatically wraps text by sentence every time you save the file.
 This means that when a blog post is sent for a first pass translation using babeldown, the translation comes back pretty good.
 Alternatively, if the line breaks are in the middle of a sentence, the translation can become garbled as lines are treated as disjointed sections of text.